U.S. state attorneys general ask Congress for funding for antitrust work

-Legal U.S. state attorneys general ask Congress for funding for antitrust work

-Dozens of state attorneys general wrote to U.S. lawmakers on Monday to urge Congress to fund their antitrust probes, which have resulted in big lawsuits filed against Alphabet Inc's (GOOGL.O) Google and Facebook Inc (FB.O).
+WASHINGTON (Reuters) - Dozens of state attorneys general wrote to U.S. lawmakers on Monday to urge Congress to fund their antitrust probes, which have resulted in big lawsuits filed against Alphabet Inc’s Google and Facebook Inc.

 Attorneys general from 45 states and territories cited calls from Republicans and Democrats for a “more robust antitrust enforcement across a multitude of markets.”